RezaShahrestani/programme/courses/Foundation/git/assignment.md

 You will use the Assignment repository created on the last session.
 Here are the instructions:

-1. Go to your session assignment repository on your computer
+1. In your terminal, navigate to your session assignment repository on your computer
 2. Go to branch `main`
 3. Pull the latest changes to make sure your local `main` is up to date
 4. Create a branch for your assignment, named `git-week1/your-name`, and move to that branch